tstromberg/goose/README.md

 - Fetch your PRs from GitHub
 - Authenticate with our API server which intelligently determines when you're actually blocking a PR

-**Your token never gets stored on our servers** - we use it for the request, then forget about it.
+**Your token never gets stored on our servers** - we use it to make GitHub API requests, then forget about it.

 ## Installation Options